 - CSAC Cal Grant

-To learn more about the financial aid process, and what you may be eligible, please refer to our financial aid page.
+To learn more about the financial aid process and the programs for which you may be eligible, please refer to our financial aid page.

 For a full list of benefits, and to learn more, please visit our Veteran’s Benefits page.